-At this point, we note that the above optimization problem can be solved by way of solving a series of feasibility problems (e.g. fix W, and see if there exist $x{ij}$ 's that satisfy constraints (14)-(17).
-One way of doing this is by performing a binary search over the space of all possible values of W. Specifically, if the problem is feasible for a given W, we can conclude the optimal value of W, denoted $W^$ , is such that $W^ \leq W$ .
-Otherwise, $W^ \geq W$ can be concluded.
-Alternatively, using the following Observation leads to an exact solution for $W^$ .
+At this point, we note that the above optimization problem can be solved by way of solving a series of feasibility problems (e.g. fix W, and see if there exist $x{ij}$ 's that satisfy constraints (11), (6)-(8))..
+Consider the following lemma, which follows from the observations that: (i) $g(W; R_j)$ is monotonically increasing since it is the inverse of a monotonically increasing function, and (ii) Constraints (8) induce the right hand side of constraints (11) to be integral for an optimal solution.